note89/Cloudreve/UpToSpeed.md

 *(if you accidentally closed, refresh window or manually install the extension 'downfromslow')*

 ### 1. Open the Plugin
-Click the UpToSpeed logo ⏩ (fastforward button)
-In the left panel, then tours, and click "Open Tours".

-Or if you have a file open press the ⏩ (fastforward button) in the top right of the active editor window.
+Click the UpToSpeed logo ⏩ (fastforward button) in the top right corner of this window(active editor).

 Or Command pallet:
 Mac: `cmd+shift+p`